 On the right-hand side of the interface, you’ll find the Presenter panel.
 This is where you can adjust how you appear to your audience.

 This slider determines how translucent you appear on the Stage.
 Whenever you find yourself blocking your slide content, consider going partially translucent to allow your audience to “see through” you.
 Alternatively, you can go completely translucent to disappear from the scene completely so that full attention is on your slides.

 This slider determines how big or small you appear on the Stage.
 Use this slider with the anchor buttons to determine which corner you shrink to or expand from when adjusting presenter size.

-Use these Effects to add an overlay to yourself or your presentation for added fun.
+Effects add an overlay to yourself or your presentation for added fun.
 Use the Glitch to bow out of a meeting because of your allegedly poor Wifi connection, or add Rain when you're just having one of those days.
-Your options are limitless!